scribe-org/Scribe-iOS/README.md

   - The creation of a repository with grammar rules for Scribe languages would be a valuable resource for Scribe and the open-source community

 - Converting Scribe keyboards into downloadable packs within the app

+- Make shift key change color after being pressed (see issue)

+  - Note: we want ⇧ to switch to `⬆` and ⇪ to be filled in